johsteffens/beth/README.md

 <a name = "bcore"></a>
 ## bcore - Core Concepts
 Library bcore represents the functional essence of Beth.
-It defines [core concepts](https://github.com/johsteffens/beth#core-concepts) and contains objects and/or absractions around ...
+It defines [core concepts](https://github.com/johsteffens/beth#core-concepts) and contains objects and/or abstractions around ...
    * Memory Management
-   * Gabage Collection
+   * Garbage Collection
    * Object Definition and Instance Management
    * Object Scope Management
    * Serialization